Iranian State TV Is Using Boris Johnson's Words About A Detained Mother As "Proof" Of A British Plot

 Under mounting pressure to apologise and withdraw the remarks, Johnson eventually told the House of Commons Wednesday: "I'm sorry if any words of mine have been so taken out of context or so misconstrued as to cause any kind of anxiety to the family of Nazanin Zaghari-Ratcliffe, of course I am.

-"But the most important thing is that I don’t believe – and I have this from the Iranians themselves – that those words had any impact on the judicial process and we are going to work flat out to secure the release of Nazanin Zaghari-Ratcliffe."
+"But the most important thing is that I don’t believe – and I have this from the Iranians themselves – that those words had any impact on the judicial process, and we are going to work flat-out to secure the release of Nazanin Zaghari-Ratcliffe."

-On Wednesday last week Johnson, speaking to a foreign office select committee, condemned Zaghari-Ratcliffe's imprisonment and said she was "simply teaching people journalism, as I understand it, at the very limit".
+On Wednesday last week Johnson, speaking to a Foreign Office select committee, condemned Zaghari-Ratcliffe's imprisonment and said she was "simply teaching people journalism, as I understand it, at the very limit".

 Following Johnson's remarks, the charity worker unexpectedly appeared before a court and accused of "spreading propaganda against the regime" on Saturday.

-Yesterday, speaking to reporters in Washington, DC, Johnson said that he would attempt to meet Radcliffe before his scheduled visited to Iran in the coming weeks.
+Yesterday, speaking to reporters in Washington, DC, Johnson said that he would attempt to meet Ratcliffe before his scheduled visited to Iran in the coming weeks.

-A Foreign Office spokesperson, responding to Radcliffe's request that he accompany Johnson to his scheduled visit to Iran, said that the foreign secretary was hoping to meet with Zaghari-Ratcliffe's husband prior to the trip.
+A Foreign Office spokesperson, responding to Ratcliffe's request that he accompany Johnson to his scheduled visit to Iran, said the foreign secretary was hoping to meet with Zaghari-Ratcliffe's husband prior to the trip.

 "In terms of the trip itself, our approach will be guided by what is most likely to secure progress in this case because ultimately we want to secure Mrs Zaghari-Ratcliffe’s release so that a family reunion can be a permanent one not a temporary one,” they said.